Afghan Air Force: After the Taliban takeover

 On 1 September 2021, the Taliban flew a Black Hawk displaying the flag of the Taliban over Kabul.
 The top leadership of the Taliban announced their intentions to rebuild the Air Force.
 They have also encouraged US-trained Afghan pilots to return to Afghanistan.
 However, only a few pilots have returned since the Taliban takeover.

 On 11 January 2022, Taliban's minister of Defence Mullah Yaqoob asked Uzbekistan and Tajikistan to return the aircraft that were used by Afghan pilots to flee the country and warned of repercussions if the aircraft are not returned.

 On 6 February 2022, Taliban's Ministry of Defence spokesperson Enayatullah Khwarizmi announced that around five Afghan pilots have returned to the country and resumed their work.

 Structure

-As of November 2019, the Afghan Air Force has at least 183 aircraft and approximately 6,800 personnel.
+As of July 2021, the Afghan Air Force had 161 aircraft with, as of May 2020, 7,505 personnel.
 There are four Afghan Air Force wings: